Red Snapper Picatta

 - 1 tbsp Adams Reserve Buttery House Seasoning

-- 8 cloves Fresh garlic, thinly sliced or minced
+- 8 each cloves of fresh garlic, thinly sliced or minced

 Instructions